-Born and raised in New York City, Ben Sloat earned degrees from UC Berkeley and the SMFA.
-His work has been shown in venues such as the Havana Biennial (Matanzas), Kunsthal Charlottenborg (Copenhagen), Museum of Fine Arts (Boston), Dublin City Gallery/The Hugh Lane (Dublin), Peabody Essex Museum (Salem), Virginia Museum of Fine Arts (Richmond), and the Queens Museum.
+Born and raised in New York City, Ben Sloat earned degrees from UC Berkeley and SMFA/Tufts.
+His work has been shown in venues such as the Havana Biennial (Matanzas), Radium Art Center (Busan), Kunsthal Charlottenborg (Copenhagen), Museum of Fine Arts (Boston), Dublin City Gallery/The Hugh Lane (Dublin), Peabody Essex Museum (Salem), Virginia Museum of Fine Arts (Richmond), and the Queens Museum.
 Solo exhibitions include those at Das Klohauschen (Munich), Steven Zevitas Gallery (Boston); Coop Gallery (Nashville), Galerie Laroche/Joncas (Montreal), Gallery 126 (Galway), Front Gallery (Oakland), and the American Cultural Center (Taipei).

 He is the director of the MFA in Visual Arts program at Lesley University in Cambridge, MA.

 image info: "Pulse Density - Richmond", projection installation at VMFA, Richmond, VA